cnsuhao/engine1/docs/Markdown/Interface.md

 The bodies physiology, equipment, and the environment are all systems and each system has a method to retrieve its associated class in order to access this system data.<br>

-%BioGears supports the following systems:
+The engine supports the following systems:

 |Code Method                                                                             | CDM Table                                           |
 |---                                                                                     |---                                                  |